Login

 1. Dump Old Bong Water

-Before you begin cleaning, you’ll need to get rid of the old water in your bong and pour it into the sink or drain.
-Again, changing your water daily is always a good idea to prevent resin buildup and keep your smoke clean.
+Before cleaning, you must remove the old water in your bong and pour it into the sink or drain.
+Changing your water daily is always a good idea to prevent resin buildup and ensure the smoke you inhale is clean.

 2. Disassemble Your Bong

-3. Place in Zipper Storage Bag with Rubbing Alcohol and Salt
+3. Place Removable Pieces in a Zipper Storage Bag with Rubbing Alcohol and Salt

-Toss a handful of sea salt into the zipper bags and pour rubbing alcohol until the part is completely submerged.
-Place these aside and allow them to sit.
+Toss a handful of sea salt into the zipper bags and pour rubbing alcohol until the parts are completely submerged.
+Place them aside and allow them to sit.
 Alternatively, you can use a bong cleaning solution for this and the following step.

 4. Add Salt and Rubbing Alcohol Mixture to the Bong